davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 @Galer1989; @Livaccari1993; @Alibert1994; @Beard1995; @Ducea1998a; @Jove1998;
 @Lee2001; @Usui2003; @Luffi2009].

-The modification of the mantle lithosphere by the Cretaceous "flat slab" is recorded by integrated mantle xenolith and deep-lithosphere seismic studies.
-The central Sierra Nevada xenolith suite [@fig:context] was entrained in late Miocene small-volume volcanic flows and plugs.
-It samples the intact Sierra Nevada batholithic root and corresponding Cretaceous mantle wedge [@Ducea1996;
+The central Sierra Nevada xenolith suite [@fig:context] was entrained in late Miocene small-volume volcanic flows and plugs north of the zone of "flat slab" subduction.
+It samples the intact Sierra Nevada batholithic root and Cretaceous mantle wedge [@Ducea1996; @Ducea1998a; @Lee2001;
-@Ducea1998a; @Lee2001; @Saleeby2003; @Lee2006; @Chin2015].
-In contrast,
+@Saleeby2003; @Lee2006; @Chin2015].
+In contrast, xenoliths suites in the
-xenoliths recovered from the eastern margin of the Mojave province record the partial tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge) and the underplating of Farallon plate mantle lithosphere [@Shervais1973; @Luffi2009; @Armytage2015; @Shields2016GSA].
-The Dish Hill suite [@fig:context] samples an upper mantle duplex with imbricated nappes of Farallon-plate oceanic mantle lying in structural sequence beneath a relatively thin roof of attenuated continental lithosphere peridotites.
-The mantle duplex is interpreted to have formed during the episode that dispersed the overlying southern California batholith,  as the Farallon plate retreated following low-angle subduction of the Shatsky conjugate [@Luffi2009].
+eastern Mojave province record the partial tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge) and underplating of Farallon-plate mantle lithosphere [@Shervais1973; @Luffi2009; @Armytage2015;
+@Shields2016GSA].
+The Dish Hill locality [@fig:context] records an upper mantle duplex with imbricated nappes of Farallon-plate oceanic mantle lying structurally beneath a relatively thin roof of attenuated continental-lithosphere peridotite.
+The mantle duplex is interpreted to have formed as the Farallon plate retreated following low-angle subduction of the Shatsky conjugate [@Luffi2009].

-Xenoliths of the eastern Sierra suite [@fig:context] record Neogene asthenospheric upwelling.
-These occur in Pliocene-Quaternary mafic lava flows and record significantly steeper thermal gradients and more fertile compositions than the Cretaceous mantle wedge suite from the central Sierra [@Ducea1996; @Ducea1998b].
-Seismic data shows asthenospheric mantle extending to the base of the crust (~30 km depth) in the eastern Sierra [@Jones1998;
-@Zandt2004; @Frassetto2011; @Jones2014]: this mantle domain is the likely
-source for the eastern Sierra xenoliths.
-The eruption of xenolith-hosting lavas of eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006;
+Xenoliths of the eastern Sierra suite [@fig:context] occur in Pliocene-Quaternary mafic lava flows and record Neogene asthenospheric upwelling, with significantly steeper thermal gradients and more fertile compositions than observed in older suites in the central Sierra [@Ducea1996; @Ducea1998b].
+Corresponding asthenospheric mantle is shown by seismic data to extend to the base of the crust (~30 km depth) in the eastern Sierra [@Jones1998; @Zandt2004; @Frassetto2011; @Jones2014].
+The eruption of xenolith-hosting lavas of eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006; @Jones2014].
-@Jones2014].

 These studies suggest a clear correspondence between xenolith-sampled upper mantle domains and surface geology.
 Sub-continental suites are generally erupted through cratonic and peri-cratonic crust, mantle wedge suites through the Cretaceous large-volume batholith, and asthenospheric suites through active rifts.
 Xenolith suites derived from underplated Farallon plate mantle nappes have thus far only been recovered from more inboard crustal domains, requiring large sub-horizontal displacements and underplating along relatively shallow subduction megathrust systems [@Helmstaedt1975; @Lee2001b].

 Crystal Knob presents a rare opportunity to sample mantle lithosphere directly beneath a region of long-lived subduction accretion proximal to the plate edge.